gustaf-a/helpers-and-scripts/README.md

 ### How to Use
 Clone this repo or download the script into the directory containing you repositories.
 Execute the script.
 This will start the recursive git pull process beginning from the script's current location.

+### How to create a shortcut to the script
+1. Save your PowerShell script as myscript.ps1.

+2. Create a new shortcut.

+3. Set the shortcut target as:
+C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File "<PathToScriptFile>"

+4. Double-click the shortcut to run your script.